 Climate change is another factor that has impacted children and adolescents in the region.
 For example, children are more prone to diseases associated with water scarcity, and their education may be interrupted by a climate-change-related disaster.
 Likewise, a recent report from the University of Brussels and Save the Children estimates that children born in 2020 will be exposed to 6.8 times more heatwaves than their grandparents.
 In general, the climate crisis increases inequality for children living in poverty.

 We work across Latin America and the Caribbean to improve the lives of the most deprived children in the region.
-Our regional priorities are migrant and displaced children, safe return to school, safety nets and resilient families.
+Child rights are at the centre of what we do, while responding to COVID-19, conflict, and climate change related issues.
+Our regional priorities are migration and displacement, safe back to school and learning, as well as safety nets and resilient families.

-Through our diverse range of programmes and projects, we empower children and adolescents by educating them on their rights.
+Through our diverse range of programmes and projects in humanitarian, disaster risk reduction and development settings, we empower children and adolescents by educating them on their rights.
 We also provide children and adolescents with tools to promote gender equality, reduce violence in their communities, and improve access to livelihood opportunities.

 Our child protection work focuses on strengthening national and local child protection systems, and our education work targets both formal and community-based education.
 We are also responding to the Venezuelan migration crisis with programmes supporting children and their families who have fled to Colombia and Peru.

 We train community health workers to provide primary care, strengthen health capacities and provide sexual and reproductive health services to the most vulnerable.
 We also run nutrition programmes for children from rural communities most prone to malnutrition.
 Read more about what we do.

 We operate through offices in 11 countries and have a regional office based in Panama.
 We also run programmes through partner civil-society organisations in countries where we do not have an office.

 Calle Luis Bonilla parte trasera de edificio 104,